 According to the National Hospice and Palliative Care Organization, the average patient spends ninety days in the program.
 Roughly a quarter spend only seven, hardly enough to benefit from the immense comfort it provides.
-Families sometimes hesitate to contact a provider because they think hospice care is reserved for people right at the end.
-In reality, once a loved one has been diagnosed with a terminal disease, they can request help at any time.
+Families sometimes hesitate to contact a provider.
+They think hospice care is only for people right at the end.
+In reality, anyone diagnosed with a terminal disease can request help at any time.
 As soon as two doctors (a primary care physician and a hospice physician) agree the illness has reached a terminal prognosis, hospice care arrives within 24-hours.
 In most cases, the hospice team arrives the very same day.

-In most cases, hospice is paid for by Medicare, which unlocks a vast array of resources.
+In most cases, Medicare pays for hospice.
+This unlocks a vast array of resources.
 However, Medicare only assigns funding to people who can demonstrate a reasonable need for end-of-life care.
-If after 180 days the patient’s condition has not worsened, a nurse practitioner or doctor will visit to gather more data.
+The patient’s condition will be reviewed after 180 days.
+A nurse practitioner or doctor will visit to gather more data if the condion does not get worse.
 If they determine the disease is likely to finish running its course within another six months, the service will continue as before.
-However, if they see the patient has plateaued or is even showing signs of improvement (eating more, putting on weight, no infections) they will give them an extended prognosis and prepare them for discharge.
+However, sometimes the patient reaches a plateau or is even showing signs of improvement (eating more, putting on weight, no infections).
+In this case, they will give them an extended prognosis and prepare them for discharge.

 Many patients are understandably upset at receiving an extended prognosis.
 However, they have the right of appeal.
 It must be filed with a Quality Improvement Organization (QIO) by midnight on the day of discharge.
 QIOs are staffed by clinicians, consumers, and medical experts who monitor government health services.
 They will make their decision within two days.
-If the patient is unhappy with it, they can appeal to a Qualified Independent Contractor and then the Office of Medicare Hearings.
+The patient can appeal to a Qualified Independent Contractor and then the Office of Medicare Hearings.

 If the patient is finally discharged, the hospice team will do their best to hand off care smoothly as possible.
 They will notify the patient’s primary care physician and make an appointment with their old insurance carrier.
-Hospice workers will provide a list of the patient’s medication and make sure their prescriptions are fully stocked before they go.
-If they have provided any special equipment, like a hospital bed, the team will tell the family how to acquire it.
+Hospice workers will provide a list of the patient’s medications.
+They also make sure their prescriptions are fully stocked before they go.
+If they provided any special equipment, like a hospital bed, the team will tell the family how to acquire it.